itfrombit/osx_handmade/README.md

 but it's almost always better than using Xcode, and is sometimes better than using the plain command line mode in lldb.

-Hot-loading is supported, so you can just run 'make' again (or have your favorite editor do it) while the application is running to build and reload the newest code.
+Hot-loading is supported, so you can just run 'make quick' again (or have your favorite editor do it) while the application is running to build and reload the newest code.